simplyarav/traffic-control-openenv/README.md

 How to test?

-Step 1: Open /docs endpoint
+1. Open /docs endpoint
-Step 2: Call /reset
+2. Call /reset
-Step 3: Call /step with signal
+3. Call /step with signal
-Step 4: Observe reward and queue changes
+4. Observe reward and queue changes

 Actions: